 Radius can be found using the Pythagorean theorem

-The problem, however, is that the angle t from the example above is the geocentric latitude, and coordinates provided in geodetic datum, like WGS 84, are geodetic.
-Geodetic latitude is determined by the angle between the equatorial plane and normal to the ellipsoid, whereas geocentric latitude is determined by the angle between the equatorial plane and line joining the point to the centre of the ellipsoid (see figure).
+However, the problem is that the angle t from the example above is the geocentric latitude, and coordinates provided in geodetic datum, like WGS 84, are geodetic.
+Geodetic latitude is determined by the angle between the equatorial plane and normal to the ellipsoid.
+In contrast, the geocentric latitude is determined by the angle between the equatorial plane and line joining the point to the ellipsoid center (see figure).

 So, to find the radius, we need to relate geodetic latitude to geocentric latitude .